Group Regularized Estimation under Structural Hierarchy: Computation

 \textbf{Remark 1}.
 The conclusion in the theorem holds for ``$\ell_1+\ell_2$'' type penalties as well \citep{elastic,Berhu}.
 For the associated proximity operators, see \cite{he2013stationary}.
 In hierarchical variable selection, adding an $\ell_2$-type shrinkage is particularly helpful to compensate for model collinearity.

 \textbf{Remark 2}.
-Neither the convergence of iterates nor the optimality guarantee requires the full convergence of the inner loop; see the Appendices \ref{sec:appConv} for more detail.
+Neither the convergence of iterates nor the optimality guarantee requires the full convergence of the inner loop; see Appendix \ref{sec:appConv} for more detail.
 Various stopping criteria can be employed, e.g., \cite{Sch11}.
 In our experience, running (i)--(vi) for a few steps (say 10) usually suffices.